 - Stable energy levels

-Vitamin C is also known as:
+Trivia: vitamin C is also known as:

-When and how much should I take?
+When and how much vitamin C should I take?